-- Applicants must be university students studying computer science, computer engineering, informatics, or a closely related technical field at a university in Europe or Israel with a disability.
+- University students studying computer science, computer engineering, informatics, or a closely related technical field at a university in Europe or Israel with a disability.

-- Applicants must intend to be enrolled or accepted as a full-time student at a university in Europe for the 2019-2020 academic year.
+- Enrolled or accepted as a full-time student at a university in Europe for the 2020-2021 academic year.

-- Applicants must exemplify leadership and a passion for Computer Science and technology.
+- Exemplify leadership and a passion for Computer Science and technology.

 - Google employees are not eligible to apply for Google scholarships.

 - Applicants must be 18 years of age or older as of 27 September 2019.

 - Persons who are (1) residents of embargoed countries, (2) ordinarily residents in embargoed countries, or (3) otherwise prohibited by applicable export controls and sanctions programs are not eligible to apply for this scholarship.

 Recipients will be selected based on the overall strength of their essays and application materials compared to the entire applicant pool.